AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

   * _Scheduled_: If within schedule, trains will be composed with the compatible wagons in the dataset, regardless of the occupation in target memory.
   * _Train full_: The train will be composed only if the compatible wagons add up to at least 75% of the target memory.
   * _Scheduled and train full_: The train will be composed if it is within schedule.
 If not in schedule, the train will only be composed if the compatible wagons occupy at least 75% of the target memory.
+* For all these cases, the trains will only be composed if the tests finished without a warning.

   <div align="center">
     <img src="../images/automaticComposition2.png" width="80%">